Winston Husbands PhD (University of Western Ontario); BA, MPhil (University of the West Indies, Kingston JA)

 Professional Summary & Appointments

 I have been involved in research, capacity building and related activities to strengthen the response to HIV among Black communities since the mid-199Os.
 Initially, I volunteered with the Black Coalition for AIDS Prevention.
-Since then I have been Director of Research at the AIDS Committee of Toronto and a Senior Scientist at the Ontario HIV Treatment Network.
+Since then I have been Director of Research at the AIDS Committee of Toronto and a Senior Scientist at the Ontario HIV Treatment Network (retired 2021).
 I was also a founding co-Chair of the African and Caribbean Council on HIV and AIDS in Ontario.

 Honours & Awards